 Research Interests: generosity and helping, job design and meaningful work, leadership and culture, originality and non-conformity, work motivation and success

-Adam Grant has been recognized as Wharton’s top-rated teacher for five straight years, and as one of the world’s 25 most influential management thinkers and Fortune‘s 40 under 40.
+Adam Grant has been recognized as Wharton’s top-rated professor for seven straight years, and as one of the world’s 10 most influential management thinkers and Fortune‘s 40 under 40.
 As an organizational psychologist, he studies how we can find motivation and meaning, and lead more generous and creative lives.

 Adam is the author of three New York Times bestselling books that have sold over a million copies and been translated into 35 languages.
 Give and Take, on why helping others drives our success, was named one of the best books of 2013 by Amazon, the Financial Times, and the Wall Street Journal— as well as one Oprah‘s riveting reads and Harvard Business Review‘s ideas that shaped management.
 Originals, on how individuals champion new ideas and leaders fight groupthink, was a #1 national bestseller praised by J.J.
 Abrams, Richard Branson, and Malcolm Gladwell.
 Option B, coauthored with Sheryl Sandberg, is a #1 bestseller on facing adversity and building resilience.